jojozhuang/jojozhuang.github.io/_tutorial/angular/deploying-angular-application-to-docker.md

 ![image](/public/tutorials/328/home.png)
 Click the 'Text Compare' menu.
 ![image](/public/tutorials/328/textcompare.png)
-Try to input some texts in both editors and click 'Find Difference' button.
-The Diff Editor should work fine.
+Try to input some texts in the two input boxes and click 'Find Difference' button.
+You should be able to see the difference.
 ![image](/public/tutorials/328/typescript.png)

 ## 4. Reference